info-com/zenya-api-docs/source/bestpractices.rst

 eContext offers a unique combination of curated, rule-based classification and machine learned, neural network model-based classification.
 Users can request classification from one or the other, or use a hybrid ML + rule-based system.

-Classification results from the rule-based system can come from any one of eContext's 500,000+ topic categories, across it's 20+ levels of the hierarchy.
-Classification from the model-based system can come from one of approximately 3,500 topic categories at the first 3 levels of depth in the hierarchy.
+Classification results from the rule-based system can come from any one of eContext's 500,000+ topic categories, across its 20+ levels of the hierarchy.
+Classification from the model-based system can come from one of approximately 2,000 topic categories at the first 3 levels of depth in the hierarchy.

 Users can select the method they wish to use with the ``classification_type`` parameter, and the values below: